Two-sample inference for high-dimensional Markov networks: Introduction

+Our proposal tries to fill two gaps in the existing literature on differential network estimation.
+First, the majority of the literature on graphical models are developed assuming a particular observation model, and the growing literature on difference estimation is no exception.
+For example, \citet{Xia2015Testing} assume that the data are Gaussian, whereas \citet{Cai2019Differential} use an Ising model.
+By contrast, we work with \emph{general} Markov random fields; we present a unified framework for statistical inference in differential networks, without the need for developing separate methodology for different distributional assumptions.
+Following the development of \citet{Sugiyama2008Direct, Sugiyama2012Density, Liu2014Direct, Liu2017Support, Fazayeli2016Generalized}, we take the density ratio approach and estimate the difference directly.
+The last three assume a high-dimensional regime, and study consistency of point estimators defined as solutions to penalized procedures, but the question of statistical inference is unaddressed.

+This brings us to the second gap.
+Most of the existing literature on network difference estimation focuses on producing consistent point estimates, leaving the question of quantifying uncertainty in those estimates largely untouched.
+The methods we develop in this paper can be used to construct confidence intervals and carry out hypothesis tests about the difference of networks parameters.
+The theoretical guarantees we provide hold under a fairly weak set of assumptions.
+In particular, they do not rely on perfect model selection at any stage, which would have necessitated strong assumptions, e.g., incoherence and strong signal strength.
+Certain features of our problem, e.g., nonlinearity, introduce technical challenges in establishing our theoretical results.

-Our paper contributes to the growing literature quantifying uncertainty about parameter estimates in a high-dimensional setting.
-Hypothesis testing and confidence intervals for the high dimensional M-estimators are studied in \citet{Zhang2011Confidence}, \citet{Geer2013asymptotically}, \citet{Javanmard2013Confidence}, \citet{Belloni2012Inference}, \citet{Belloni2013Honest}, \citet{Javanmard2013Confidence} and \citet{Meinshausen2013Assumption}.
-Related ideas have been developed in the context of Gaussian graphical models \citep{Jankova2014Confidence,Jankova2017Honest,Ren2013Asymptotic}, elliptical copula models \citep{Barber2015ROCKET,Lu2015Posta}, and Markov networks \citep{Wang2016Inference,Yu2016Statistical}.
-Inferential techniques for high-dimensional differential networks under Gaussian observation model have been only recently developed \citep{Belilovsky2016Testing,Xia2015Testing,Liu2017Structural} and they rely on separate estimation of the models.
-We contribute to this literature by developing a novel method for constructing hypothesis tests and confidence intervals about parameters of differential networks under general pairwise probabilistic graphical models without requiring estimation of individual models.
+Our paper contributes to the growing literature on statistical inference on high-dimensional parameter estimates.
+Hypothesis testing and confidence intervals for high-dimensional M-estimators are studied in \citet{Zhang2011Confidence, Belloni2012Inference, Belloni2013Honest, Javanmard2013Confidence, Meinshausen2013Assumption, Geer2013asymptotically}.
+Related ideas have been developed in the context of Gaussian graphical models \citep{Ren2013Asymptotic, Jankova2014Confidence, Jankova2017Honest}, elliptical copula models \citep{Barber2015ROCKET, Lu2015Posta}, and Markov networks \citep{Wang2016Inference, Yu2016Statistical}.
+Existing inferential techniques for high-dimensional differential networks rely on Gaussian observation model and separate estimation \citep{Xia2015Testing, Belilovsky2016Testing, Liu2017Structural}.
+By contrast, our methods also apply to non-Gaussian data and are based on direct difference estimation.